Meeting Rooms

 Eligibility

 First priority is given to library programs and meetings.
 Partner programs are given second priority; partners include organizations that regularly collaborate with the library.
 Partners are not guaranteed meeting room space.
-The remaining available times are available for use by groups or individuals on a first-come, first-served basis.
+The remaining times may be reserved on a first-come, first-served basis.

 Scheduling